AlphaEye420/DayZ-Modwork/Weather_Report_v1.0/readme.md

 * **Fog, clouds, rain, wind range limits are 0.0 to 1.0**
 * **Storm is a 1 0 boolean on/off**
 * **Thunder_Timeout is the minimum seconds between lightning strikes** _(picks a random time >= timeout)_
-* Do weather condition editing inside weather.json in the missions folder, remember to backup your old ones in case something doesn't work
+* Edit weather.json in the missions folder to suit, just remember to backup your old ones in case something doesn't work
 * The original weather.json file is provided in the extras folder should you want to go back to or compare to its settings
 * The "name" field in the json is exactly what you see in global chat for forecast text, _caps are suggested for consistency, but not required_
-* There are several weather conditions in the provided json with the same name; This is to lower the chance of the rain conditions firing as the system picks any one of the json conditions at random
+* There are several weather conditions in the provided json with the same name; This lowers the chance of the rain conditions firing
 * To have more rain, you can delete a few of the duplicates or add rain conditions to the json
 * To have less rain, you can delete some of the rain conditions or duplicate the clear conditions in the json